maxzheng/great-life-guide/README.md

 2. **Set intentions based on your vision, mission, and goals.** This provides the direction for what you want to do without expectation.
 E.g. If the goal is to cure cancer, then an intention could be learning about cell formation under different scenarios.

-3. **Be mindful of the present with acceptance.** This allows you to fully take in, understand, and enjoy what's currently happening (i.e. moments of life).
+3. **Be mindful of the present with acceptance.** This allows you to fully take in, understand, and enjoy what's currently happening (i.e. moments of life) without judgement or expectations.
 This should be the default state unless you need to concentrate on something else.

 4. **Do the right thing.** This is the fastest way to get what you want as doing the wrong thing requires redo and some things can not be undone.
 Sometimes it's tempting to do the wrong things for a quick / short-term gain, but there are always consequences.
 In the long run, doing the right thing will give you everything that you want in the fastest way, so there is no need for shortcuts.

 5. **Be rock solid.** This is the safest way to get what you want as there are many challenges and bad actors that will block you so it's important to believe in yourself, stand firmly behind your ideas and beliefs, and never waver -- like a rock.

 There is a balance between the last two.
 Doing the right thing without being rock solid will result in a breakdown as everything will become too heavy and eventually crumble.
 Being rock solid without doing the right thing is obviously wrong and you probably won't get what you want.
+And there is no need to do the right thing all the time as long as you are willing to accept the consequences.
+E.g. I know Ramen is bad for me, but it tastes so good that I am willing to accept the risks from occasional indulgence. :yum:

 A short name for the steps is Master Check (MC).
 I like to recall the acronym "MC" often to ensure I run through all the steps to continously improve myself to reach my full potential and get closer to my vision.